AndreasNelson/vg-sales/README.md

 ## Project Status

 This project is currently considered complete as it fulfilled the requirements of the data science course final project.
 However, there is always room for further development and improvement.

-## Contact

-If you have any questions or suggestions regarding this project, feel free to contact [Your Name] at [Your Email Address].